Indiana University Summer Language Workshop

-The Indiana University Language Workshop (formerly known asSWSEEL) is one of the oldest and largest summer language programs in the United States.
+The Indiana University Language Workshop (formerly known as SWSEEL) is one of the oldest and largest summer language programs in the United States.
 Located on the Bloomington campus of Indiana University (IU), the workshop was founded in 1950 at the height of the Cold War to provide intensive training in Russian and later other less commonly taught foreign languages.
 For the almost 75 years of its existence, the Workshop has provided language training to over ten thousand students.
 It is widely known in the United States for its quality and variety, especially among university programs in Slavic, East European and Central Eurasian studies.

 History

 The first workshop was held from June 20 to July 25, 1951.
 It was called "Russian Workshop for graduate and undergraduate students" and was advertised as a "five-week course for men and women who desire a better understanding of the Russian language."
 Sponsored by the IU Department of Slavic Studies and the IU Summer School, it was limited to 40 "qualified students."
 The cost of tuition, board, and room in 1951 came to $185.

 The program was successful and soon grew to the point where yearly enrollments numbered about 200 students.
 In 1963 Polish and Serbo-Croatian languages were added and the program, now encompassing eight weeks of study, was renamed as the Slavic Workshop.
 Soon Czech language was added.
 The Slavic Workshop also featured language study tours to the Soviet Union, in which more than 100 students participated each summer.
 When the program underwent a significant expansion in the 1990s with the addition of several new languages, including non-Slavic languages, it was rechristened the Summer Workshop in Slavic and East European Languages (SWSEEL), a name that remained in place (despite the increasingly prominent role of Central Asian and other languages from outside of Eastern Europe) until 2013, when it received its current name of the Indiana University Language Workshop.